supposedly/nutshell/README.md

        pip command's variations works for you; you may need to try `python -m pip install`, `python3 -m pip install`, on Windows `py -m pip install`, ...) to install via pip directly,
-    2. **OR** `git clone` this project, then `cd` to its directory and execute `pip install -U .` (using the correct one of the variations discussed above)
+    2. **OR** `git clone` this project, then `cd` to its directory and execute `pip install -U .` (using the correct one of the `pip install` variations discussed above)
 4. Write your own "nutshell" rule file, then continue with the **Usage** section below.

 ## Usage
 The `pip install` will add a command `nutshell-ca` for use in terminal.
+If this for any reason does not work for you, you may instead either:
+1. Run `python -m nutshell` instad of `nutshel-ca`, or
-If this for any reason does not work for you, you may instead `git clone` Nutshell as in step 2.ii above and then run `to_ruletable.py` from its root directory as a substitute for `nutshell-ca`.
+2. `git clone` Nutshell as in step 2.ii above, and then run `to_ruletable.py` from its root directory as a substitute for `nutshell-ca`.

 ```
 $ nutshell-ca transpile [infile] [outdir] [-v | -q | -s | -c | -p | -t | -f]